Below are some common questions and answers developed from talking to thousands of families over the years.

 Of course!
 Before enrolling your child we welcome tours.
 Once your daughter joins us we invite you for workshops and welcome visits pre-arranged with your child’s therapist at any time that works with schedules.

-We have 75 expansive acres tucked into beautiful mountain valley.
+We have 97 expansive acres tucked into beautiful mountain valley.
 We are the only ones who use this campus – we are remote enough that we don’t have unexpected visitors and no one else is on campus not directly involved with programs..
-All staff undergo rigorous interview process.
+All staff undergo rigorous interview process and background checks.

-We believe licensing and accreditations ensure high standards of care and help families feel confident in our programming and effectiveness.
-We are licensed with North Carolina Department of Health & Human Services, have academic accreditation with AdvancED, and have CARF accreditation which many believe is the gold standard for quality programming.
+We believe accreditations ensure high standards of care and help families feel confident in our programming and effectiveness.
+Our academic programming is accreditation with AdvancED, and we are accredited by CARF which many believe is the gold standard for quality programming.
 Additionally, academic programming is licensed by the North Carolina Department of Non-Public Education as a traditional private school.
 This ensures that we meet national academic standards and that credits earned at Asheville Academy will be transferable anywhere in the country.

 There are programs that serve a broader age range or include boys.
-We wanted a small, close-knit family focused exclusively on the special needs of younger, preteen girls.
-Our hope is to help girls showing “little girl” problems that are growing into “big girl” problems.
+We wanted a small, close-knit family program focused exclusively on the special needs of younger, preteen girls.
+Our hope is to help prevent the challenges girls face from escalating into something more serious later on in life.
 Addressing the needs of a girl at this age can be incredibly powerful.

 Have you tried things at home and how successful have they been?
-Our ability to focus on care and guidance 24 / 7 in all environments– therapy, school, activities, residential life– is impossible to replicate at home, which allows us to see tremendous gains with our students.
+Our ability to focus on care and guidance 24 / 7 in all environments– school, activities, therapy, and residential life– is impossible to replicate at home, which allows us to see tremendous gains with our students.